Something happened on my journey back

 “Lucky me,”

-I virtually smiled not only that now I have someone to administer the meds;
+I virtually smiled, not only that, now I have someone to administer the meds; among the medicines in the big suitcase were precisely what the patient needs.

 The nurse

 to in medical parlance as ‘silent lung.’
-She could die without proper treatment
+She could die without proper treatment urgently.
+I pulled out from the pack of medicines an ‘epinephrine ampoule.’

 I told the nurse to prepare 0.3 cc of it.
-Lucky; there was also a ‘ventolin inhaler’ in
+Lucky, there was also a ‘ventolin inhaler’ in

 the kit.